thirtysevennorth/domesticlight_public/DL_client/Readme.md

 #  KNOWN BUGS
  * The wifi network selection does not reliably connect to wifi networks without a password.
- * The OSC message for current Unixtime does not transmit correctly to Isadora and generates an unknown value type
- * If the device enters Adhoc mode and no connection is made within 1 to 3 minutes the device restarts

 # LICENSES AND CREDITS
  * the DL_client was created for light sensor client of Domestic Light, a media art project by Ian Winters
  * for more info about the project, or to participate please visit https://domesticlight.art